stuartstein777/solution-notes/aoc2020-day7-notes.md

 ![transposed test graph](aoc2020day7/fig5.png)

-So what we can do here is the get successors and their weights to shiny gold.
+What I can do here is the get successors and their weights to shiny gold, then recursively get the weights to those nodes and so on.

-This would return `dark olive 1` and `vibrant plum 2`.